All Episodes

 Take care.

-Dr. Oliver Hinot, an astronomer at the Institute for Astronomy, University of Hawaii, the original photograph taken, bear in mind now, this was on their website since September 1, The original image taken by Dr. David Tolan.
+Dr. Oliver Hinaut, an astronomer at the Institute for Astronomy, University of Hawaii, the photograph, original photograph taken, bear in mind now, this was on their website since September 1, the original image taken by Dr. David Tolan.

-When we come back, Whitley Streber and Professor Courtney Brown, and myself, will discuss all of this.
+When we come back, Widley Striber and Professor Courtney Brown and myself will discuss all of this.

-They've been doing it for some time, to the degree now that it's already built in New York, LA, Houston, Boston, Detroit, and many more cities.
+Microtech, they are developing SMR, specialized mobile radio, and they've been doing it for some time to the degree now that it's already built in New York, LA, Houston, Boston, Detroit, and many more cities.

-So, if you think you might be interested, you should act fast, because the door be closing.
+So if you think you might be interested, you should act fast because the door will be closing.

 There is some risk, and that's why it's called an investment.